-Frequently here at the Law Office of Stephen W. Penn and Associates in California, our clients, although experiencing serious marital problems, are not yet prepared to seek a divorce for a variety of reasons.
+Frequently here at the Law Office of Stephen W. Penn in California, our clients, although experiencing serious marital problems, are not yet prepared to seek a divorce for a variety of reasons.
 In such a situation, a legal separation may be the answer.

 As FindLaw explains, you can think of a legal separation as a marital timeout that gives you the opportunity to assess your overall situation and determine what further steps, if any, you may wish to take in the future.
 Unlike an informal separation, however, a legal separation gives you legal rights and protections.